Introduction

 These theories were repudiated when conspicuous damage to the nuclear power plant was observed.
 Russia gainsays responsibility regarding any damages caused to the power plant and claims that Russian troops were deployed there to protect it.

 According to the World Nuclear Association, approximately half of Ukraine’s electricity comes from 15 nuclear reactors at four plants across the country.
-The Zaporizhzhia nuclear power plant alone holds significant value for Ukraine as it generates electricity which is ultimately exported to the European Union and utilised for the masses.
+The Zaporizhzhia nuclear power plant alone holds significant value for Ukraine as it generates electricity which is ultimately exported to the European Union and utilized for the masses.

 Up until September 11, 2022, Ukraine was able to produce an ample amount of energy that would be used to meet the demands of the population during the winter season.
 Ukraine has been exporting electricity to several European Union countries through transmission lines in Romania and Slovakia.
-The monetary resources earned from the exporting are utilised to repair lines and power plant units and to purchase coal.
+The monetary resources earned from the exporting are utilized to repair lines and power plant units and to purchase coal.

 On 3rd September, 2022 an International Atomic Energy Agency (IAEA) delegation visited the plant to assess the damage and condition of the power plant.
 Subsequently, on 6 September, a report was published documenting the damage and potential threats to plant security caused by external shelling and the presence of deployed troops near the premises of the plant.